Jounce Therapeutics Inc. (JNCE): Recent activity puts odds in your favor

 Sponsored

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 35132456 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 1998277 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 Jounce Therapeutics Inc. (JNCE) in the eye of market guru’s